DorianDepriester/Elasticipy/JOSS/paper.md

   - Visualization tools for understanding directional elastic behavior.

-Unlike other softwares such as pymatgen [@pymatgen] or Elate [@elate], Elasticipy emphasizes ease of use, flexibility, and integration with existing Python workflows.
-In addition, it introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process thousands of tensors at once (e.g. rotation of tensors) with simple syntax and highly efficient way.
+Unlike other software such as pymatgen [@pymatgen] or Elate [@elate], Elasticipy emphasizes ease of use, flexibility, and integration with existing Python workflows.
+In addition, it introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process thousands of tensors at once (e.g. rotation of tensors) with simple and highly efficient commands.
 In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
-This evidences that, when processing large number of tensors ($>10^3$), basic operations on tensors are 1 to 2 orders of magnitude faster when using Elasticipy than when using pymatgen's implementation.
+This evidences that, when processing large number of tensors ($>10^3$), basic operations on tensors are 1 to 2 orders of magnitude faster when using Elasticipy than pymatgen.

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:compa}](ElasticipyVSpymatgen.png){ width=75% }